nEOn-41/Newspaper-Reader/Project Instructions.md

    - Users can **add clients** through the interface.
    - Each client will have a set of **keywords** attached to them, which will be used to search through the uploaded newspaper pages.
    - Keywords for each client are saved in the database and can be updated or removed as necessary.
-   - **client_details**: This variable stores the client's description or background information (e.g., industry, relevant context).
-These details will not be sent to the Gemini API but will be used for validation in the second LLM layer.

 4. **Query Processing**:
    - Users submit a query based on the client, and the system automatically adds: